deephaven/web-client-ui/examples/component-template/README.md

 ESLint, Prettier, and Stylelint configs are all set at the root level of the web folder in the monorepo.
 If you need to override some rules or add additional rules, add them to their proper config file or `package.json` to cascade with the existing rules.
 See more for [ESLint](https://eslint.org/docs/user-guide/configuring/configuration-files#cascading-and-hierarchy), [Prettier](https://prettier.io/docs/en/configuration.html), and [Stylelint](https://stylelint.io/user-guide/configure)

 You can add an `.eslintignore` file if needed.

-## Storybook

-You can use [Storybook](https://storybook.js.org/) to isolate your component for development.
-Just use `npm run storybook` to start a Storybook server for this component.

-Storybook is setup with a default config in this template.
-Any `.stories.(jsx?|tsx?|mdx)` file should be picked up by Storybook and ignored by the build process.

 ## Best Practices